 The results for finite-state models, summarized in the previous subsection, provide a foundation for analyzing more expressive Controlled SAN instances where the underlying CTMDP may exhibit an infinite, though countable, state space.
 Such cases arise naturally from complex systems with unbounded counters, queues, or dynamically generated processes.
 In these settings, standard CTMDP algorithms no longer apply directly, and both the existence and approximation of optimal policies become more challenging.
 We now extend the discussion to infinite-state CTMDPs, identifying the conditions for policy existence and techniques for constructing $\epsilon$-optimal controllers.

-\begin{proposition} Let $D = (Q, C, Q_0, \lambda, P)$ be a CTMDP derived from a Controlled SAN, where $Q$ is a countably infinite set.
+\begin{theorem} Let $D = (Q, C, Q_0, \lambda, P)$ be a CTMDP derived from a Controlled SAN, where $Q$ is a countably infinite set.
 Recall the reward structure imposed in our reward model mentioned earlier in this section, namely, $r= (r', r'')$, where $r' $, the reward rate function, and $r''$, the activity reward function, are both assumed to be bounded Borel measurable functions.
 Our goal is to maximize the expected total accumulated reward.